 For weeks I sat in front of the fridge with a pen, free-handing North America.
 And the western spine of South America.
 And an inset map of New Zealand… because, why not?
 I loved doing it, and swore I’d do something bigger when I had the chance.

 That opportunity came the next year in Perth, Western Australia.
 I had left Canada and a new continent was home.
 A new ocean crashed into a new shore.
 I wanted to map that.
 Still working in kitchens, I set up in my bedroom and began work on a map.
-No refrigerator this time – it was paper, pen and colour pencils.
+No refrigerator this time – it was paper, pen and coloured pencil.

-This new project quickly became an odyssey unlike any I’d undertaken.
+This new project, South Asia & Australasia, quickly became an odyssey unlike any I’d undertaken.
 Turns out a huge pictorial map that includes India, China, Indonesia and Australia is not a simple job.
 For six months, all my free time was consumed by this map.
 I don't tend to sell prints of it now, as I feel it's amateurish in comparison to my later work, but you can explore it here, and email me for print requests.

 The North America map begins

-South Asia & Australasia was an opportunity to really devote myself to something, and I found the work deeply compelling.
-I finished that map with far more experience, and all I could think was… what was next?
+South Asia & Australasia was an opportunity to truly devote myself to something, and I found the work deeply compelling.
+I finished that map with far more experience, and all I could think was… what's next?

 I moved to Melbourne after that, where I’ve been based ever since.
 It was mid-2014, and I began preparing the next project.
-Now I had learned colour pencils, I felt ready to take on North America again.
+Now I had some coloured pencil experience, I felt ready to take on North America again.

 Using a projector, I traced out its coastlines and borders and began drawing.
 It was big: 1.5 x 1.2 metres (5 x 4 feet).
 I used a slightly modified perspective projection, just Google Earth zoomed out.
 Predicting it'd take six months again, I got a part-time job at a local school and tackled the map in my spare time.